Tay Bridge disaster: Disaster

-On the evening of Sunday 28 December 1879, a violent storm (10 to 11 on the Beaufort scale) was blowing virtually at right angles to the bridge.
+On the evening of Sunday 28 December 1879, a violent storm (10 to 12 on the Beaufort scale) was blowing virtually at right angles to the bridge.
 Witnesses said the storm was as bad as any they had seen in the 20–30 years they had lived in the area; one called it a 'hurricane', as bad as a typhoon he had experienced in the China Sea.
 The wind speed was measured at Glasgow – 71 mph (averaged over an hour) – and Aberdeen, but not at Dundee.

 Higher windspeeds were recorded over shorter intervals, but at the inquiry an expert witness warned of their unreliability and declined to estimate conditions at Dundee from readings taken elsewhere.
 One modern interpretation of available information suggests winds were gusting to 80 mph.

 Use of the Tay Rail Bridge was restricted to one train at a time by a signalling block system using a baton as a token.
-At 7:13 p.m. a North British Railway (NBR) passenger train from Burntisland (consisting of a 4-4-0 locomotive, its tender, five passenger carriages, and a luggage van) slowed to pick up the baton from the signal cabin at the south end of the bridge, then headed out onto the bridge, picking up speed.
+At 7:13 p.m. a North British Railway (NBR) passenger train from Burntisland (consisting of a Class 224 locomotive, its tender, five passenger carriages, and a luggage van) slowed to pick up the baton from the signal cabin at the south end of the bridge, then headed out onto the bridge, picking up speed.

 The signalman turned away to log this and then tended a stove, but a friend present in the signal cabin watched the train: when it got about 200 yd from the cabin he saw sparks flying from the wheels on the east side.
 He had also seen this on the previous train.
 During the inquiry, testimony was heard that the wind was pushing the wheel flanges into contact with the running rail.
 John Black, a passenger on the previous train that crossed the bridge, explained that the guard rails protecting against derailment were slightly higher than and inboard of the running rails.
 This arrangement would catch the good wheel where derailment was by disintegration of a wheel, which was a real risk before steel wheels, and had occurred in the Shipton-on-Cherwell train crash on Christmas Eve 1874.